AEADataEditor/aeadataeditor.github.io/_guidance/guidelines-other-repositories.md

 - Other repositories may offer to automatically prefix the paper title with "`Replication package for: TITLE OF PAPER`".
 That is acceptable, but not preferred, as it obfuscates what the deposit actually contains.
 - Simply repeating the title of the paper is not acceptable.
 - Prefixing the title of the paper with "`Data for:`" when the replication package actually contains code is not acceptable.
+- Users of the Zenodo-Github integration may want to use the [CITATION.cff] file in their Github repository, see [citation-file-format.github.io/](https://citation-file-format.github.io/), [Github documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files), and the [Citation File generator](https://citation-file-format.github.io/cff-initializer-javascript/)

 ## README